jrmerz/earthengine-connector/README.md

 ## Install and Setup

-First, you will need the EarthEngine connector file server.
+First, you will need the Earth Engine connector file server.
 Install via NPM.

 ```bash